n1ch0la5/colorframe/README.md

 Colorframe
 ==========

-A PHP console application to generate averaged color hex odes from video frames.
+A PHP console application to generate averaged color hex codes from video frames.

 The hexcode json can be used to create movie color bars as seen on sites like http://moviebarcode.tumblr.com and http://thecolorsofmotion.com.
 This app only generates one color averaged hex code per frame.